lsbardel/python-stdnet/docs/source/examples/sorting.rst

 Stdnet can sort instances of a model in three different ways:

 * :ref:`Explicit sorting <explicit-sorting>` using the
-  :attr:`stdnet.orm.Query.sort_by` method.
+  :attr:`Query.sort_by` method.
 * :ref:`Implicit sorting <implicit-sorting>` via the
-  :attr:`stdnet.orm.Metaclass.ordering` attribute of the model metaclass.
+  :attr:`Metaclass.ordering` attribute of the model metaclass.
 * :ref:`Incremental sorting <incremental-sorting>`, a variant of the implicit sorting for models which require to keep track how many times instances with the same id are created.